Software-Engineering-Red/MAUI-APP/Documentation/workflow.md

 <h2>Resolving Issues</h2>
 <p>
-  Issues connected to the code review will be resolved by Justin or any team member after a span of 24 hours, assuring a streamlined and efficient workflow.
+  Issues connected to the code review will be resolved by any team member after a span of 24 hours, assuring a streamlined and efficient workflow.
 </p>